ojovic985/A_NA_Fpro/README.md

 This gihub repository reproduces the results of the study:

-"Food Processing Score Is Associated with Anaemia Among Non-Pregnant Women of NHANES"
+"Food Processing Score Is Associated with Anaemia Among Non-Pregnant Women"

 Download: git clone https://github.com/ojovic985/A_NA_Fpro.git